Reviewing Novus Therapeutics Inc. (NVUS)'s and Merrimack Pharmaceuticals Inc. (NASDAQ:MACK)'s results | New Business Observer

 |0.00

-We can see in table 1 the earnings per share, top-line revenue and valuation of Novus Therapeutics Inc. and Merrimack Pharmaceuticals Inc.
+Table 1 showcases the gross revenue, earnings per share (EPS) and valuation of Novus Therapeutics Inc. and Merrimack Pharmaceuticals Inc.

 Profitability